zscaler-bd-sa/zpc-terraform-iac-scanning/README.md

 ## Support

-[Zscaler-BD-SA Team](https://github.com/zscaler-bd-sa) builds and maintains TerraGoat to encourage the adoption of policy-as-code.
+[Zscaler-BD-SA Team](https://github.com/zscaler-bd-sa) builds and maintains this repository to encourage the adoption of policy-as-code.

 If you need direct support you can contact us at [zscaler-partner-labs@z-bd.com](mailto:zscaler-partner-labs@z-bd.com).